 Whatever your wildest antique, art or furniture desire, Gertrude Street’s latest homewares mecca, Tarlo & Graham has just the wonderful oddity to fill it.

-The northside sibling of business partners William Tarlo and Philip Graham’s Chapel Street store houses an impressive array of vintage furniture, one-off artworks and collectors items, sourced predominantly from Victoria and handpicked by the duo.
+Business partners William Tarlo and Philip Graham’s store houses an impressive array of vintage furniture, one-off artworks and collectors items, sourced predominantly from Victoria and handpicked by the duo.
 While stock is widely varied in nature, a consistent and distinct sense of style is evident.

 The expansive, light filled space differs from its Windsor outpost via its focus on showing and selling visual art, showcasing the vibrant work of Keith Haring alongside the haunting brushstrokes of painter Rhys Lee, and much more.